 This traditional spotted dick recipe is a firm family favourite that you'll want to make time and time again.
 Served with warm custard or thick ice cream, you just can't beat a bowl of this steaming pud.

-Well learn how to make a classic spotted dick with our simple step-by-step recipe.
-With a soft suet sponge and sweet bursts of sultanas throughout, a traditional spotted dick is the ultimate warming pudding served with lashings of thick custard.
+So if it’s become a classic dessert in your home, or you want to make it one of your go-to pudding recipes, learn how to make a classic spotted dick with our simple step-by-step recipe.
+With a soft suet sponge and sweet bursts of sultanas throughout, a traditional spotted dick is the ultimate warming pudding, best served with lashings of thick custard.

-Steaming the pudding is what gives it the lovely soft texture as it keeps the sponge moist and springy – it’s just how a old-fashioned spotted dick pudding would’ve be cooked all those years ago.
+Steaming the pudding is what gives spotted dick the lovely soft texture, as it keeps the sponge moist and springy – it’s just how a old-fashioned spotted dick pudding would’ve be cooked all those years ago.

-If you fancy experimenting with this classic, you could use chocolate chips instead of sultanas.
-Or if you’re a fruit fan add in some extra dried cranberries or glace cherries for an even sweeter flavour.
+If you fancy experimenting with this classic, you could use chocolate chips instead of sultanas – which may please the younger kids in the family!
+Or, if you’re a fruit fan add in some extra dried cranberries or glace cherries for an even sweeter flavour.

 - 250g self-raising flour